Ancient Japan - Historical Temples and Traditional Architecture

 Lost Among the Mountain Villages

-A day to gear up – both physically and mentally – for the most intense hike.
-Our destination is the small mountain town of Koguchi, and the path to it spans 13 kilometres of dense, green mountains, silence, and a rhythm that gradually begins to feel like meditation.
+A day of tuning in—both physically and mentally—for the most intense hike.
+Our goal is the small mountain town of Koguchi, and the path to it winds through 13 kilometres of dense, green mountains, silence, and a rhythm that slowly begins to feel like meditation.

 Day 5